umigv/CV-Onboarding/2_Setup/5_jupyter_notebooks.md

 - Choose your current Python environment.
 - VS Code might ask you to install the ipykernel package if it can't find it.
 Click **Install** to set it up.

 ---

+## 📓 Colab Notebooks
+You can also use Google Colab to run Jupyter notebooks in the cloud without any setup.
+Just upload your notebook file to [colab.research.google.com](https://colab.research.google.com) and run it there.

+We'll use Colab for Checkpoint 4 - Classical CV and Checkpoint 5 - Machine Learning, so this section is just to let you know that it exists.

+Google Colab provides free access to GPUs, which allows us to run larger models and datasets than on a local machine.
+However, Colab has some limitations:
+- Sessions can time out after a period of inactivity (usually 30-90 minutes)
+- You have limited disk space and RAM
+- You need to re-upload files each time you start a new session
+- You may need to re-install libraries each time
+- You need to be connected to the internet
+---